AI-Phil/KineticConstructs/WORKSHOP.md

 ## 🎯 Goal of the workshop
 Learn how to ...

-By the end of this workshop, you’ll have ...
+By the end of this workshop, you'll have ...

 ## 🛠️ Prerequisites
 This workshop assumes you have access to: